 The El Dorado for fans of XXL luxury!
 Villa Capricho has a private pool, kids’ pool, and grill – a handsome renovation of what were apartments into a spacious, modern vacation house.

 The first thing visitors notice is the countless lovely palm trees and plants framing the wonderful ocean view.
 For swimming fun, there’s a large pool as well as a kids’ pool.

 This generosity of scale extends to the interior, where there’s not only a kitchen and living room but also a separate dining room.

 The leather sofas are protected by a washable covering in elephant grey.
 This room is bright and welcoming thanks to 2 large terrace doors and 2 windows.
-Casa Capricho has 3 bedrooms and 2 bathrooms with bathtub.
+The main house of Villa Capricho has 3 bedrooms and 2 bathrooms with bathtub.

 Los Llanos de Aridane is the largest town on La Palma, and has a historical old town with numerous impressive façades.
 Plaza de España is undoubtedly the place to be – you will find cafés under 200 year old laurel trees, and the picturesque church “Nuestra Señora de los Remedios”.

 There are numerous shops, restaurants and supermarkets in Los Llanos.
 There is also an emergency room for any illnesses, accidents or injuries that might occur during your vacation.

 Distance to Next Beach

 - 6 Single Beds 90x190